scope-lab-vu/Beta-VAE-OOD-Detector/data-generation/README.md

 ```
 The data_generation script reads the json files previously generated and then loads it into the simulator.

 **Output**: Running the data generation script with the simulator generates images and labels that are stored in a folder specified in the script. **The CSV file has lables of different environmental conditions (e.g., brightness, precipitation) and steering values**.
 A sample csv file with images and labels is available [here](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/labels.csv).
+The CSV file is also split into **train.csv** and **calibration.csv** files.
+The train.csv files is used to train the detector and the calibration file is used in the Inductive Conformal Prediction (ICP) procedure during runtime detection.

 **label Description**
 label 0  - precipitation = 0%,